-Preheat the oven dah-ling and get ready to have the juiciest, smoky oven roasted chicken breast you've ever had!
-This baked chicken dish is so good with all the smoked salt, black pepper and garlic, I make it at least twice a month for dinner, and I always make a few extra pieces for lunches throughout the week.
-It's so easy to add to make a quick soup or chicken salad, or even use some for shredded chicken taco's for tomorrow's dinner (if my growing at lightning speed pre-teen son doesn't gobble it all up first!)
+Preheat the oven, dahling, and get ready to have the juiciest, smokiest oven-roasted chicken breast you've ever had!
+This roasted chicken dish is so good with all the smoked salt, black pepper, and garlic; I make it at least twice a month for dinner, and I always make a few extra pieces for lunches throughout the week.
+It's so simple to toss into a quick soup or chicken salad, or even use some for shredded chicken tacos for tomorrow's dinner.

-This tasty chicken dish is one of my go-to's when entertaining because of how little work it takes to make and how it tastes like I spent all day cooking!
-The seasoning blend for this chicken is everything and it's so simple, you probably already have all the ingredients in your spice cabinet!
-The combination of smoky and savory spices enhances the natural flavor of the chicken without overwhelming it and it is so versatile it pairs well with everything from a simple spinach salad to a more dressed up meal with whipped potatoes and honey carrots!
+This tasty chicken dish is one of my go-tos when entertaining because of how little work it takes to make and how it tastes like I spent all day cooking!
+The seasoning blend for this chicken is everything, and it's so simple, you probably already have all the ingredients in your spice cabinet!
+The combination of smoky and savory spices enhances the natural flavor of the chicken without overwhelming it, and it is so versatile that it pairs well with everything from a simple spinach salad to a more dressed-up meal with whipped potatoes and honey carrots!

 Why Chicken is So Good For You!

 We all know that chicken is a tasty and fantastic source of protein, but do you know why it is so good for you?
 Chicken, along with many other sources of animal protein, such as beef, eggs and fish, are a complete source of protein.
 This means that all nine essential amino acids are present and available to you when you eat these foods.
 When it comes to nutrients, anything labeled as "essential" means that your body cannot make or synthesize this nutrient, so it must be provided to your body by the foods you eat.